THE SECRET OF MAKERPIECE MANSION: A humorous short story about a man who uses his metal detecting hobby to solve mysteries.

 Three raps later the left side jerked open and two hundred pounds of ugliness glared out at me.
 "You Cogsworth?"

 The man's arm shot out, grabbed me by the shoulder and pulled my into the house.
-He glared at me pig eyes stuck in a face as lumpy as yesterday's oatmeal.
+He glared at me with little pig eyes stuck in a face as lumpy as yesterday's oatmeal.
 "Where the hell have you been."

 "I take it you're Mister Coranski?"
 I asked.